tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Changelog
 =========

-WAPT-1.7.3.11 (2019-03-19)
+WAPT-1.7.3.11 (2019-03-25)
 -------------------------

-(hash 9d3eb0ff)
+(hash 2f2f40b24e)

+* [FIX] waptconsole / hosts for packages : F5 does a local refresh

+* [FIX] Improve update performance with repositories with a lot of packages.

+* [FIX] improves wapttray reporting

+  fix faulty inverted logic for notify_user parameter

+* [FIX] waptconsole : bad filtering of hosts for package (Enterprise)

-* [FIX] waptexit: fix waptexit closes on startup if there is a running task but no pending updates / tasks.
+* [FIX] waptexit : fix waptexit closes even if Running task if no pending task / pending updates

-* [FIX] waptexit: fix potential case where waptexit remains running with high cpu load
+* [FIX] waptexit : fix potential case where waptexit remains running with high cpu load

 * [FIX] waptconsole:  Fix HostsForPackage grid not filtered properly (was unproperly using Search expr from first page)

-* [FIX] None has no check_install_is_running error at waptservice startup
+* [FIX] waptservice : None has no check_install_is_running error at waptservice startup

-* [FIX] set persistent_dir and persistent_source_dir attribute on setup module for install_wapt
+* [FIX] core : set persistent_dir and persistent_source_dir attribute on setup module for install_wapt

-* [FIX] fix small bug in guessed persistent_dir for dev mode
+* [FIX] core : fix bug in guessed persistent_dir for dev mode

-* [FIX] fix error resetting status of stucked processes in local db (check_install_running)
+* [FIX] core : fix error resetting status of stucked processes in local db (check_install_running)

-* [FIX] Trap error setting runstatus in db in tasks manager loop
+* [FIX] waptservice : Trap error setting runstatus in db in tasks manager loop

   Don't send runstatus to server each time it is set

+* [UPD] core : define explicitely the private_dir of Wapt object

+* [UPD] server : Don't refuse to provide authtoken if fqdn has changed (this does not introduce sepcific risk as request is signed against UUID)

+* [UPD] core : if package_uuid attribute is not set in package's control (old wapt), it is set  to a reproductible hash when package is appended to local waptdb so we can use it to lookup packages faster (dict)

+* [NEW] waptconsole : Add audit scheduling setup in waptagent dialog (Enterprise)

+  add set_waptaudit_task_period in innosetup installers

+* [IMP] setuphelpers: add win32_displays  to default wmi keys for report

+* [IMP] server setup : create X509 certificate / RSA key for hosts ssl certificate signing and authentication during setup of server

 * [IMP] waptexit: add sizeable border and icons